Patient safety incident reporting

 How to report patient safety incidents

-As part of the Clinical Governance provisions in the Terms of Service, community pharmacies have to report patient safety incidents through the NRLS.
-The easiest way to make these reports is via the NRLS website.
+As part of the Clinical Governance provisions in the Terms of Service, community pharmacies have to report patient safety incidents through the NRLS; one way to make these reports is via the NRLS website, but some pharmacies may report via their head office/superintendent pharmacist or via another organisation, such as the National Pharmacy Association.
 To facilitate the collection and recording of the information needed to report an incident to the NRLS a form has been produced which community pharmacies may choose to use.

 PSNC Briefing 034/14: Reporting patient safety incidents to the NRLS (December 2014) provides pharmacy teams with a brief explanation of how to report a patient safety incident to the NRLS.